7 Recruitment Marketing Strategies to Attract Top Talent

-Savvy job searchers and interested passive candidates will look beyond your website, so you need to curate your profiles across the web so they send the same message.
+Savvy job seekers and interested passive candidates will look beyond your website, so you need to curate your profiles across the web so they are consistent.
 Find (and claim, if necessary) your company’s pages on:

 Job boards (like Indeed or Monster)

 Respond and engage with reviewers if they leave comments.
 Handle any negative reviews with understanding and kindness.

 On top of that, make sure that you use SEO across all of your online presence.
 This way, if a potential applicant searches a relevant keyword, they’ll see your job listings or profile in the search results.